knpwrs/gulp-spawn-mocha/README.md

 Because of the nature of this plugin launching an external process to run tests, the standard coverage plugins for gulp will not work with this module.
-Starting in version `0.4.0` [Istanbul][ist] is included as a peer dependency in order to enable code coverage reports without having to instrument code on disk.
+Starting in version `0.4.0` [Istanbul][ist] is included in order to enable code coverage reports without having to instrument code on disk.
 You can use it by passing the `istanbul` option.
+As noted previously peer dependencies are being deprecated so Istanbul is no longer a peer dependency.
+See [npm/npm#6565][npm] for more info.

 Set `istanbul` to `true` if you want to use all the default settings: